RebelliousKiwi04/Documentation/README.md

 ### GalacticUtil.lua
-functions from this file can be accessed from any lua script using ``require("eawx-util/GalacticUtil)`` this file contains a variety of functions that are useful for doing things on the galactic level, such as spawning things, finding friendly planet, and finding planets the most notable usage of this is spawning units on galactic map after boarding
+functions from this file can be accessed from any lua script using ``require("eawx-util/GalacticUtil)`` this file contains a variety of functions that are useful for doing things on the galactic level, such as spawning things, finding friendly planet, and finding planets the most notable usage of this is spawning units on galactic map after boarding, I would personally advise using the functions in storyutil, or base game functions instead of these

 ``GalacticUtil.spawn(data)``
 param data, table